a23956491z/all_notes/Programming Lang/RISC-V.md

 In user convention, RISC-V has more saved register & function arguments.
 And MIPS has more temporaries.

+### Arithmetic Overflow
+MIPS produce overflow exception for signed addition instruciton.
+RISC-V would not check overflow and user should check it manually.

 ---
 ## Format
 ### Function code